 |CSS A||Merchant 3||15||—|

 Read and reread the contract.
-A CSS Partner is only able to offer such discounts as Google is offering the partner an early adoption bonus.
+A CSS Partner can only offer such discounts as Google is offering the partner an early adoption bonus.
 This means when the discount is finished the 3rd party CSS Partner does not receive the extra discount.
-And from experience, I can only expect the CSS Partner to pass on the extra costs to the merchant when this has finished.
+And from experience, I can only expect the CSS Partner to pass on the additional costs to the merchant when this has finished.
 So be very careful in thinking you get a great deal.
 Check the policies twice!
-Also make sure you read how you get the discount, do you get it instantly, do you require to meet a minimum spend, etc… This info is available here : https://comparisonshoppingpartners.withgoogle.com/incentive_program/
+Also, make sure you read how you get the discount, do you get it instantly, do you require to meet a minimum spend, etc…

 You can find all the official certified partners here https://comparisonshoppingpartners.withgoogle.com/find_a_partner/

-Some CSS Partners are claiming Google CSS are charging a fixed service fee.
-That is completely wrong and false information.
+Some CSS Partners are claiming Google CSS is charging a fixed service fee.
+That is entirely wrong and false information.
 These claims are simply created to make you change CSS Partners.
 So let me set the record straight.
-Google CSS will set a minimum bid requirement to enter the auction, if your Max CPC is lower then this bid, you can not enter the auction.
-Nobody knows what the minimum requirement is and this may well be that it changes based on search term, products etc… Regardless, let’s assume the minimum bid Google CSS has set is 15 cents, this means if your max CPC is 30 cents, you can enter the auction and you will compete against other CSS Partners, the auction winning bid will be based of my explanation in Your Ad Will Only Show Once (3).
+Google CSS will set a minimum bid required to enter the auction.
+If your Max CPC is lower than this bid, you can not enter the auction.
+Nobody knows what the minimum requirement is, and this may well be that it changes based on the search term, products, etc. Regardless, let’s assume the minimum bid Google CSS has set is 15 cents.
+This means if your max CPC is 30 cents, you can enter the auction, and you will compete against other CSS Partners.
+The auction winning bid will be based on my explanation in Your Ad Will Only Show Once (3).
 There is no service charge!

-If your bid is lower then 15 cents, you simply can’t enter.
+If your bid is lower than 15 cents, you can’t enter.

 I want to emphasize that a CSS Partner can only advertise on Web Search.
 Not Google Shopping.

 You can read this info here : https://support.google.com/merchants/answer/7558973?hl=en

 If a CSS Partner makes any claims, challenge them on statistical data or official documentation from Google.
-If they can’t back up there claim, don’t use them and use someone else.
+If they can’t back up their claim, don’t use them and use someone else.